What does a Floral Manager do?

 Qualifications

-- Bachelor’s degree in Horticulture, Business, or a related field.
+- Bachelor’s degree in Horticulture, Business, or a related field (preferred).

-- Strong knowledge of floral design principles and techniques.
+- Strong knowledge of floral arrangements, flower care, and seasonal trends.

 Is becoming a Floral Manager a good career path?